Seattle Dog Bite Lawyers – What to Do After a Dog Bite

 • Interviewing the dog’s veterinarian, dog sitter, dog walker, and neighbors

-While it is possible to pursue a civil suit without the assistance of an experienced lawyer, hiring an attorney may be your most effective course of action.
-Contact us to schedule a free, no obligation consultation and we will discuss with you what can be done.
+While it is possible to pursue a civil suit without the assistance of experienced lawyers, hiring Seattle dog bite attorneys may be your most effective course of action.
+Contact us to schedule a free, no-obligation consultation, and we will discuss what can be done.
+No charge.

 Understanding Washington Dog Bite Law

 Washington State dog bite laws are designed to help victims recover the damages inflicted by a dog owner’s negligence.
 There is no one free bite in Washington state.
-If you are bit, you have a claim, subject to a couple of well recognized defenses.
+If you are bitten, you have a claim, subject to a couple of well-recognized defenses.

 What Is Strict Liability?